Owner Frequently Asked Questions

 How much security deposit do you charge the resident?

-In general, we usually charge around one month’s rent for deposit, rounded up to the nearest hundred.
+In general, we usually charge one month’s rent for a deposit, rounded up to the nearest hundred.
 This is equivalent to what most landlords charge in Contra Costa County.

 Who holds the resident’s security deposit?

 Effective July 1, 2010, we are holding the security deposits in our trust account for all new management accounts.
 When the resident vacates the premises, the deposit is paid back to the resident after we make appropriate deductions for rent, cleaning, and damages above normal wear and tear.

 Will I know what is going on with my property?